Rahmenordnung/project-M/README.md

 ## <a name="Technologies_Used"></a>Technologies Used

 1. "Bootsrap" used to allow the buttons work properly
-2. "Jquery" used to
+2. "Jquery"  is the most widely used JavaScript library use to aply javafunctions to html code.
 3. "Font awesome" used to allow the footer icon to work properly
+4. The "Itch and Scratchy gazette" is built up uppon a "Code pen" newspaper template, and I updated the template to my needs and used some of their css, of course connecting it with my own css.
+5. Also the Slider and the Dropdown are adapted from different pages such as [https://developer.mozilla.org/en-US/], [https://www.w3schools.com/], [https://codepen.io/]

 ## <a name="Testing"></a> Testing